 - T4l — seat heating element and temp sensor

-Audi seats heating wires however can be connected with the main seat harness via single connection point and backrest will be getting it's power supply from there.
+Audi seat heating wires can be connected with the main seat harness via single connection point and backrest will be getting its power supply from there also.

 |VW Color||Audi Color (green plug)||Description|

 Now we can connect and install VW heating module under the seat frame.
-Front right section has plenty of space and two zip ties will keep it in place.
+Front right section has plenty of space, and two zip ties will keep the module in place.

-Unfortunately we can't just plug the Audi seat belt buckle wires into the matching VW connector because Audi uses completely different switch schematics.
+Unfortunately we can’t just plug the Audi seat belt buckle wires into the corresponding VW connector, because Audi uses completely different switch schematics.